How to maintain a positive trading psychology

 Stop losses enable traders to automatically put their shares up for sale if they fall below a certain price.
-They can take the emotion out of trading, as they give you time to think about the price you want to sell your shares in advance – eliminating rash and potentially costly decisions.
+They can take the emotion out of trading, as they give you time to think about the price you want to sell your shares in advance.
+Stop losses help eliminate rash and potentially costly decisions.

 Get in the right mindset

 To help you get in the zone when trading, Brett Steenbarger, author of The Psychology of Trading, recommends meditation, exercise or self-hypnosis.

 “These methods don’t eliminate emotion; they build minds,” he says.
 “If we can exercise for 30 minutes a day and build our cardiac fitness and our physiques, maybe – just maybe – a similar commitment could strengthen our abilities to operate within life’s zone”.